Editorial Guide

 A better decision framework

-Lifestyle Starter focus Helpful links
+Lifestyle Example starter picks Helpful links

 Minimalist One repeat product per category Minimalist swaps